 Sadly, 94% of companies suspect they have inaccuracies in their data yet don’t pursue data cleansing for various reasons: costs, lack of skills/resources, or the absence of a sustainable data plan.
 The good news is there is a practical solution.

-Data cleansing is an ideal use case application for AI.
-AI has not only been successful in reducing data cleansing costs but in catching bad or corrupt data before it enters your database.
-Let’s explore a few common data errors, the AI application for correcting the problems and best practices for data cleaning.
+Data cleaning is an ideal use case application for AI.
+Artificial Intelligence has not only been successful in reducing data cleaning costs but in catching low quality or corrupt data before it enters your database.
+In short, data cleansing provides a way for organizations to accurately and efficiently implement effective data management practices.
+Let’s explore a few common data errors and the artificial intelligence application for correcting the problems.

 Duplicates in data are far too common and easily sneak into a dataset.
-For example, variations in spellings or address abbreviations during data collection, address changes, data coming in from multiple sources, and data syncing errors from one system to another can all result in duplicate records and data quality issues.
+For example, variations in spellings or address abbreviations during data collection, address changes, data coming in from multiple sources, and data syncing errors from one system to another can all result in duplicate records.

 To give you an idea of the magnitude of the duplicate data problem: